-- 1. Delamination of the laminate from the boards: Moisture in the deck when laminating.
-Note: GRP bonding to OSB3 board is superior to plywood - 2.
+- 1. Delamination of the laminate from the boards: Moisture in the deck when laminating. - 2.
 Flaking and cracking of the flowcoat: Flowcoating onto a wet laminate or applying the flowcoat too thickly. - 3.
 Resin cures too fast: Conditions are too hot to lay resin or addition of too much catalyst. - 4.
 Flowcoat cures too fast: See No 3 - 5.
 Resin cures too slowly or not at all: No catalyst addition or temperature too low.
 The cure will stop as the temperature drops to freezing. - 6.
 Patchy or Streaky cure of resin or Flowcoat: Insufficient catalyst or inadequate mixing. - 7.
 Resin does not cure and appears milky white: Water contamination. - 8.
-Excessive fibre pattern: Too little resin and insufficient consolidation. - 9.
-Take care not to confuse the acetone for catalyst as this will not work!
+Excessive fibre pattern: Too little resin and insufficient consolidation.